 4. Maple Holistics Sage Shampoo – A Scientifically formulated anti-dandruff shampoo

 Maple Holistics Sage Shampoo is an anti-dandruff shampoo that brings relief to flaky, itchy, dry, and irritated scalps.

 It contains the organic tea tree that soothes your scalp, your hair, calms, and stimulates hair growth.
-It’s sulfate-free, silicone-free, paraben-free, cruelty-free, and completely safe for color-treated hair and locs.
+It’s sulfate-free, silicone-free, paraben-free, cruelty-free, and completely safe for color-treated hair and locks.
 It is perfect for those who want a natural approach to treating the common scalp condition.
 This shampoo helps to control dandruff and correct moisture issues.

 It serves as a great therapeutic dandruff solution with its antiseptic properties.
-This shampoo is suitable for all hair types, such as the dry scalp, redness, flakes, and other problems.
+This shampoo is suitable for all hair types, such as dry scalp, redness, flakes, and other problems.
 It also rebalances your hair by strengthening, hydrating, and clarifying your hair from root to tip.

 5. Dollylocks Nag Champa Dreadlock Shampoo – A Truly residue-free shampoo

 If you want a shampoo that genuinely cares for dreads and natural hair, you should go for Dollylocks Nag Champa liquid dreadlocks shampoo.
 It helps to clean your hair deeply, especially for your dreadlocks.